damian-tomczak/matplotlib-cpp-resuscitation/README.md

-An attempt to resuscitate and abandoned library
+An attempt to resuscitate an abandoned library

 matplotlib-cpp
 ==============